In this article:

-- 1 Electrical safety is a critical element in the landlord’s responsibilities to the tenant
+- 1 Electrical safety is critical

 - 2 What landlords must maintain as part of their electrical safety responsibilities